cloudmesh/reservation/doc/source/api.rst

 #. select all reservations.
 #.
 Reschedule reservation.
 #.
 Remove reservation.
 #.
-Select all reservations.
+Select all reservations by user id.
 #.
 Remove all reservations.
 #.
-Select all reservations
+Select all reservations by user id.